Water Resources, Land-use and Forestry

 Jonathan Bamber

-Jonathan Bamber is professor of glaciology and Earth Observation, University of Bristol and Tech.
+Jonathan Bamber is a Glaciology and Earth Observation professor at the University of Bristol and Tech.
 University Munich and Director of the Bristol Glaciology Centre.
-He has a degree in physics and a PhD in geophysics.
-He specialises in the analysis of airborne & satellite data sets from the polar regions, and in combining these data with models of the Earth system.
+He has a degree in physics and a Ph.D. in geophysics.
+He specialises in the analysis of airborne & satellite data sets from the polar regions and in combining these data with models of the Earth system.
 He is an expert on the ice sheets covering Antarctica and Greenland and their contribution to sea level.
-He has also published extensively in the general field of geodesy, sea level variations in time and space and measuring mass exchange between the land and oceans due to melting of land ice and the hydrological cycle.
+He has also published extensively in the general field of geodesy, sea level variations in time and space and measuring mass exchange between the land and oceans due to the melting of land ice and the hydrological cycle.

 Günter Blöschl

-Günter Blöschl is Senator of the Helmholtz Association for the Research Field Earth and Environment and Professor of Hydrology and Water Resources at Vienna University of Technology, Austria.
-He holds a diploma in civil engineering (1985) and a PhD in hydrology (1990), both from the Vienna University of Technology.
-In 1989 he was a research fellow at the University of British Columbia in Vancouver, Canada, followed by research positions at the Centre for Resource and Environmental Studies at the Australian National University in Canberra and at the University of Melbourne, Australia, from 1992 to 1994.
+Günter Blöschl is a Senator of the Helmholtz Association for the Research Field Earth and Environment and Professor of Hydrology and Water Resources at Vienna University of Technology, Austria.
+He holds a diploma in civil engineering (1985) and a Ph.D. in hydrology (1990), both from the Vienna University of Technology.
+In 1989 he was a Research Fellow at the University of British Columbia in Vancouver, Canada, followed by research positions at the Centre for Resource and Environmental Studies at the Australian National University in Canberra and at the University of Melbourne, Australia, from 1992 to 1994.
 After receiving a senior doctorate (Habilitation) in 1997 he held the position of Associate Professor of Hydrology at the Vienna University of Technology until he was appointed full professor in 2007.
 Since 2012 he has been Head of the Institute of Hydraulic Engineering and Water Resources Management at the Vienna University of Technology.
-Professor Blöschl is best known for his research on floods, droughts and transport of matter in the landscape.
+Professor Blöschl is best known for his research on floods, droughts and matter transport in the landscape.

 Lisa Borgatti

-Lisa Borgatti has a PhD in Earth Sciences and she currently is full professor of Engineering Geology at the Department of Civil, Chemical, Environmental and Materials Engineering DICAM, Alma Mater Studiorum, Università di Bologna, Italy.
+Lisa Borgatti has a Ph.D. in Earth Sciences and is a Full Professor of Engineering Geology at the Department of Civil, Chemical, Environmental and Materials Engineering DICAM, Alma Mater Studiorum, Università di Bologna, Italy.

 Alessandro Gargini

-Alessandro Gargini is full professor of Hydrogeology and Head of the Department of Biological, Geological and Environmental Sciences (BiGeA) at the Alma Mater Studiorum University of Bologna.
-He got MSc in Geological Sciences and PhD in Applied Hydrogeology.
-He is currently component of the Italian Chapter of IAH (International Association of Hydrogeologists).
-Alessandro’s research interests span over Plume characterization and isotopic fingerprinting in porous aquifers; Impacts of tunnelling on water resources; Groundwater flow systems in fractured aquifers; Climate change and groundwater.
+Alessandro Gargini is a Full Professor of Hydrogeology and Head of the Department of Biological, Geological and Environmental Sciences (BiGeA) at the Alma Mater Studiorum University of Bologna.
+He got MSc in Geological Sciences and a Ph.D. in Applied Hydrogeology.
+He is currently a member of the Italian Chapter of IAH (International Association of Hydrogeologists).
+Alessandro’s research interests span Plume characterization and isotopic fingerprinting in porous aquifers; Impacts of tunnelling on water resources; Groundwater flow systems in fractured aquifers; Climate change and groundwater.

 Giovanna Grossi

-She is Associate Professor in Hydraulic Structures at the University of Brescia, member of the Academic Senate and Deputy Head of International Affairs.
-Her research activity mainly focuses on sustainable urban drainage, real time flood forecasting and the effects of climate change on water resources.
+Giovanna Grossi is an Associate Professor in Hydraulic Structures at the University of Brescia, a member of the Academic Senate and Deputy Head of International Affairs.
+Her research activity mainly focuses on sustainable urban drainage, real-time flood forecasting and the effects of climate change on water resources.
 She coordinates WatShop, a science shop on “Sustainable water resources management, control and consumption in a changing climate” (www.watshop.it).
 She is also the coordinator of a new Knowledge for Change Hub (https://www.unescochair-cbrsr.org/) in Brescia.
 She currently teaches Hydraulics and hydraulic infrastructures and Climate change adaptation and mitigation for engineering students.

 Giuliana Panieri

-Giuliana Panieri is a Professor in Geology and Environment and Climate at The Arctic University of Norway in Tromsø (UiT), and research scientist in the Centre for Arctic Gas Hydrate, Environment and Climate (CAGE).
-Giuliana has also an Adjunct Scientist at the Woods Hole Oceanographic Institution (WHOI) in USA.
+Giuliana Panieri is a Geology and Environment and Climate Professor at The Arctic University of Norway in Tromsø (UiT) and a research scientist at the Centre for Arctic Gas Hydrate, Environment and Climate (CAGE).
+Giuliana has also an Adjunct Scientist at the Woods Hole Oceanographic Institution (WHOI) in the USA.
 She holds a PhD degree in Paleontology and a Research Post-Doctorate in Micropaleontology and Geochemistry.
 She seeks to answer questions regarding the timing, periodicity, and intensity of methane emissions with the final goal of assessing their evolution through time and understanding possible connections to climate change in the Arctic.

 Riccardo Valentini